solomonhas/CS422-ARA/Installation.md

 The database is now set up with the appropriate fields.
 Enter `exit` into the SQL queries terminal and proceed to the Active Reading Assistant application.

 ### STEP 10
 You are now ready to run the program.
-Please return [README](https://github.com/solomonhas/CS422-ARA/blob/main/README.md) for intructions to run the program.
+Please return to [README](https://github.com/solomonhas/CS422-ARA/blob/main/README.md) for intructions to run the program.

 Launch the Active Reading Assistant and enter the server information: